 First-Year Writing: What Class Do You Need?

-In the first-year writing program we have an exciting and rigorous program of writing classes that will introduce students to contemporary social issues through reading and discussion, and which will support students as they begin to develop their abilities to write academically, that is, to write thoughtful, carefully constructed arguments that are supported by evidence and articulated with care, even grace.
+In the First-Year Writing Program, our exciting and rigorous classes introduce students to contemporary social issues through reading and discussion, and support them as they develop their abilities to write academically--that is, to write thoughtful, carefully constructed arguments that are supported by evidence and articulated with care, even grace.

 Given the challenging academic programs at Montclair State University, students need to take the writing courses that will enable them to best succeed in their academic careers, beginning with either ENWR100 (Introduction to College Writing) or ENWR105 (College Writing I).
 We believe that students’ actual writing can give us more valuable information about their writing skills than their performance on standardized tests alone.
 As part of the placement process, then, all incoming first-year students must complete a writing placement essay before the start of the semester.
 Failure to submit an assignment will mean an automatic placement into ENWR100.